 Looking into the official website of zero VPN misses many details that a typical VPN site should have.
 Their website standard can understand the level and the quality of the VPN services.

 There are no FAQs on the VPN’s website.
 It also does not have live chat support.
 The help section on the menu has only four articles about setting up the application.
 Even the questions and problems in the Google Play Store are left unanswered.

-If any support is required, Zero VPN has an email to reach out to.
+Zero VPN has an email to reach out to if any support is required.
 Users comment that such email complaints receive no response.
 Due to this, the user support service of Zero VPN is rated 1 out of 10.

 Looking at all the above-discussed points, it is clear that Zero VPN holds more red flags than green ones.
 Though the app is free, putting your privacy at risk is not advisable.
 The geo-restriction issue on Netflix, poor customer support, and limited platform support make things even harder.
 Summarizing everything in a glance, Zero VPN wraps up the below features.

-With my personal experience in using Zero VPN, I would say that the particular application leaves you with so many doubts and fears.
+With my experience in using Zero VPN, I would say that the particular application leaves you with many doubts and fears.
 The app has so many areas it needs to improve on.